I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 I also learned to appreciate the beauty of birch trees, especially against a patch of cloudless blue sky.

-I remember thinking: this feeling right here is the reason we want to achieve our financial goals — so we can afford to enjoy more moments like this.
+I remember thinking: this feeling right here is why we want to achieve our financial goals — so we can afford to enjoy more moments like this.

 After we washed down our KFC burgers with lemon iced tea, we chatted about books, the latest news, people in our lives, childhood memories, and of course, money.